-Adopting the BiCMOS technology, it can increase the design flexibility as the Vcc voltage range is increased to 25V concept no further external components are necessary to adjust the blanking window.
+Adopting the BiCMOS technology, it can increase the design flexibility as the Vcc voltage range is increased to 25V.

-The CoolSET®-F3R has a built-in 20ms soft start function.
-It can further save external component counts.
+It has a built-in 20ms soft start function.

 There are 2 modes of blanking time for high load jumps; the basic mode and the extendable mode.
 The blanking time for the basic mode is set at 20ms while the extendable mode will increase the blanking time by adding an external capacitor at the BA pin in addition to the basic mode blanking time.
-During this blanking time window the overload detection is disabled.
-With this
+During this blanking time window the system can give the maximum power to the loading.